vgbs/dsp-documentation/idm/partner-auth.md

 ## Partner client configuration

-Partner-aware clients are configured by IDM team.
-Rollout of a new client or an update for an existing client must be requested via a [Helpdesk ticket](https://service.dsp.vaillant-group.com).

 ### Default partner client configuration

 - **Offline access**
   - Partner clients are by design configured to store [offline sessions](https://www.keycloak.org/docs/latest/server_admin/#_offline-access) for the users, allowing the clients to act on behalf of the end-users without their active participation.
 - **Partner mapping**
-  - Partner clients require `SALESFORCE_PARTNER_ID` attribute in order to be mapped to a specific partner account in Salesforce.
-Partner resolution assumes a 1:1 mapping between a partner and a client within a realm.
+  - Partner clients require partner Salesforce account ID in order to be mapped to a specific partner account in Salesforce.
+Partner resolution assumes a 1:1 mapping between a partner account in Salesforce and a client within a single realm.
 - **Scopes**
   - `user_homes`
   - `openid` (built-in `basic`)